Systems & Data Backup

 The risks are not limited to actions within the IT environment however, as physical damage to equipment could also be saved through backup.
 Factors such as fires, floods, theft or power surges could damage the Business IT infrastructure beyond economical repair.
 For this reason, cloud backup or off-site backup solutions should be looked into.

-Factors to be considered when looking into backup solutions:
+Factors to be considered when looking into data backup solutions:

 The most common type of data backup employed by businesses is an “on-site backup”, typically provided by an external USB or Network Attached Storage drive.
 This allows the company to have a second copy of the data should anything happen to the original.